openresty/drizzle-nginx-module/README.markdown

 Essentially it provides a very efficient and flexible way for nginx internals to access MySQL, Drizzle, as well as other RDBMS's that support the Drizzle or MySQL wired protocol.
 Also it can serve as a direct REST interface to those RDBMS backends.

 This module does not generate human-readable outputs, rather, in a binary format called Resty-DBD-Stream (RDS) designed by ourselves.
-You usually need other components, like [HttpRdsJsonModule](http://wiki.nginx.org/HttpRdsJsonModule), [HttpRdsCsvModule](http://wiki.nginx.org/HttpRdsCsvModule), or [LuaRdsParser](http://wiki.nginx.org/LuaRdsParser), to work with this module.
-See [Output Format](http://wiki.nginx.org/HttpDrizzleModule#Output_Format) for details.
+You usually need other components, like [rds-json-nginx-module](http://github.com/agentzh/rds-json-nginx-module), [rds-csv-nginx-module](http://github.com/agentzh/rds-csv-nginx-module), or [lua-rds-parser](http://github.com/agentzh/lua-rds-parser), to work with this module.
+See [Output Format](#output-format) for details.

 Keepalive connection pool
 -------------------------